Anurella/EdenChallenge/README.md

 7. The application should have a very neat and decent UI.

 ##### Issues Encountered
 1. The api that generates random images regardless of the breed has a maximum amount of 50 as the number of random images it can send.
+2. On intial load, 50 images are loaded because the random api is called.

 ## Working Demo